The Hatch Name and the Certification Mark

 El Encanto, Inc. (d/b/a Bueno Foods) and the Hatch Chile Association jointly file a cancellation petition before the Trademark Trial and Appeal Board, challenging Hatch Chile Company's "HATCH" registration.

-Hatch Chile Company files a TTAB opposition against the Association's application for the "HATCH" certification mark, seeking to block the Association from protecting the name.
+Hatch Chile Company files a TTAB opposition to the Association's application for the "HATCH" certification mark.

 Settlement agreement reached